aridjayarecipes/cutesrecipes.web.app/content/post/1721-simple-way-to-prepare-favorite-glazed-lemon-blueberry-scones.md

 1. Using your paddle attachment to work up to medium speed, beat butter with dry ingredients until butter has crumbled into smaller pieces and mixture is consistent.
 This might take a few minutes- be patient!
 You can stop halfway through, use a fork to scrape down the sides of the bowl and mix up the butter a bit more if needed.
 1. Stir in milk, vanilla, lemon juice, and lemon zest until moistened.
 1. Pat dough out onto a lightly floured counter.
 Gently fold in blueberries, being careful not to squish too much.
 1. By hand, shape dough into a rectangle, about one inch thick.
 Cut roughly down the middle to divide into two squares.
 Cut a criss cross diagonally through both squares to get 8 large scones. *To get 16 smaller scones, cut each triangle in half.
-The scones will bake up slightly bigger, and they're the perfect size for a snack or with breakfast.
+The scones will bake up slightly bigger, and they&#39;re the perfect size for a snack or with breakfast.
 1. Place onto parchment-lined cookie sheet, about one to two inches apart.
 1. For 8 large scones, bake 15-17 min or until golden brown.
 1. For 16 small scones, adjust baking time to 11-13 min or until golden brown.